weaveworks/weave-gitops-enterprise/docs/explorer-indexer.md

 # Why an indexer

-Index-based searching is at core of any modern search experience as it provides a performance, flexible and powerful searching approach.
-Before introducing an indexer, explorer was querying based on sql-like semantics which evident issues when used as search engine.
+Index-based searching is at core of any modern search experience as it provides performant, flexible and powerful searching approach.
+Before introducing an indexer, Explorer was querying based on SQL-like semantics which has evident issues when used as search engine.

-# What indexer uses explorer
+# What indexer uses Explorer

 Given an index is there for fast queries, we want to ensure that the indexer is designed on purposes for those queries.
 Therefore, we are going to start by selecting a set of query scenarios that matters to us to drive the rest of the understanding.

-1) As developer, you own the application `shopping-cart` and you want to assess the health of all the resources for your application across the platform.
-To discover resources you have for compliance to use a label `app=<application-name>` for each resource, so would like to introduce `app=shopping-cart` and to show you all the application like
+1) As a developer, you own the application `shopping-cart` and you want to assess the health of all the resources belonging to it.
+To discover resources, you have annotated your resources with the label `app=shopping-cart`, so you would like Explorer to provide you with a feature similar to kubectl of filtering by label:

 ```bash
 k get all -l app=registry -A